nilaybostan/ProtoDUNE-VD-Beam-Analysis/README.md

 tofs = ifbeam_reader.get_tofs("2025-08-25T11:11:11-05:00","2025-08-25T11:11:18-05:00",60,0)

-for the specific time ranges you can select what you want to get the TOF.
+for the specific time ranges, you can select what you want to get the TOF.

 then just type: tofs